Employee Rights 101

-- Right to be free from discrimination and harassment of all types;
+- Right to be free from unlawful discrimination and harassment

-- Right to be free from retaliation for filing a claim or complaint against an employer (these are sometimes called "whistleblower" rights); and
+- Right to be free from retaliation for filing a claim or complaint against an employer, often called "whistleblower" rights

-- Right to fair wages for work performed.
+- Right to legally determined wages for work performed

 Rights Afforded to Job Applicants